 5. Market Analysis

 Chances are you want your product to end up both technically sound and commercially successful.
-To ensure that, ask your business analysis specialists to conduct a market analysis.
+To ensure that, ask your Business Analysts to conduct a market analysis.

 Market analysis helps identify services and products users need or want, pain points that trigger their purchase, and offers they receive from your competitors.
 Market analysis information helps you: